joshuabmoore/MPSTime.jl/docs/src/imputation.md

 For __multi-class__ data, you can pass `y_test` to `init_imputation_problem` in order to exploit the labels / class information while doing imputation.

 ## Imputing missing values
+### Single-block imputation
 Now, decide how you want to impute the missing data.
 The necessary options are:
 - `class::Integer`: The class of the time-series instance we are going to impute, leave as zero for "unlabelled" data (i.e., all data belong to the same class).
 - `impute_sites`: The sites that are missing (__inclusive__).
 - `instance_idx`: The time-series instance from the chosen class in the test set.
 - `method`: The imputation method to use.
-Can be either trajectories (ITS), median, mode, mean etc...
+Can be trajectories (ITS), median, mode, mean, etc...

-In this example, we will consider a single block of contiguous missing values, from $t = 10$ through to $t = 90$ inclusive (i.e., 81\% missing data).
+In this example, we will consider a single block of contiguous missing values, from $t = 10$ through to $t = 90$ inclusive (i.e., 81% missing data).
 We will use the _median_ to impute the missing values, as well as computing a 1-Nearest Neighbor Imputation (1-NNI) baseline for comparison:

 ```Julia